kitze/twizzle-landing/README.md

 - `whenTheme` - It applies style only when the certain theme name is active.
 Exapmle: `whenTheme('dark', {backgroundColor: 'black})`
 - `applyTheme` - It applies certain theme styles to the element.
 Example: `applyTheme('windowBar')` will get the `theme.windowBar` styles from the current theme
+- `getThemeColor` - It reads a certain color from the current theme.
+Example: `getThemeColor('icon')` will return the icon color for the current theme.

 ## ⁉️ AMA